kowlgi/Building-and-Evaluating-Advanced-RAG-Applications--Class-Notes/README.md

 ## Introduction

-Retrieval Augmented Generation (RAG)
+What is Retrieval Augmented Generation (RAG)?

 - a key method to get LLMs to answer questions over a user's own data
 - helps give an LLM highly relevant context to generate an answer

-Important to have an evaluation system to iterate and improve the RAG system, during
+When building a LLM app, it's important to have an evaluation system to iterate and improve the system, during

 - initial development
 - post-deployment maintenance